 How to Get to Bergen

 Before visiting Bergen, you need to figure out how to get there!
-Nowadays, the western Norwegian city is well-connected with the rest of Europe, making it easier than ever to fly there.
+Nowadays, the western Norwegian city is well connected with the rest of Europe, making it easier than ever to fly there.

 If you have the time, try to book a day trip on the train and not the overnighter.
 You can find timetables and tickets here.

-If you’re coming from out of the country, you will likely fly in.
+If you’re coming from outside the country, you will likely fly in.
 The Bergen Airport (also known as Bergen Flesland) goes by the airport code ‘BGO’ and is serviced by the following airlines: Air France, airBaltic, Finnair, Icelandair, KLM, Lufthansa, Edelweiss Air, Iberia, Vueling, Norwegian, SAS, Wizz Air, and Widerøe.